smnitro555/greenhouse-pi/README.md

-# ultrasonic-lap-timer
+# Greenhouse-Pi

-Repository to manage code for Arduino RC lap timer.
-This code repository contains both the Arduino sketch and Python GUI code.
+Repository to manage code for Raspberry Pi controlled greenhouse.
+This repository will contain both the python code and the html template to host on the Raspberry Pi.